310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors_p2.md

 {% bubble Chiaki %}
 I appreciate your feelings, Hojo-kun, but you don’t need to keep thanking us, y’know?

-While it’s true that the audition is an individual contest, don’t you know we’re all one and same here, as companions from ES? ☆
+While it’s true that the audition is an individual competition, don’t you know we’re all one and same here, as companions from ES? ☆
 {% endbubble %}

 {% bubble Mitsuru %}